 From the outside, Vienna may appear as one of those fastest-growing towns in Europe that hold no charm to an intrepid, but if you try to see and absorb the city in a more real and conscious form, it will appear as one of the most historic places in the world.

-As you walk on the Grand Ringstrasse (a one-way street that encircles Vienna’s 1st district, or the city centre) you literally go back to the 19th century — the time when Vienna was still developing itself as the capital of the Austrian empire, and into a city, we often see in those what to see in Vienna travel guides today.
+As you walk on the Grand Ringstrasse (a one-way street that encircles Vienna’s 1st district, or the city centre) you go back to the 19th century — the time when Vienna was still developing itself as the capital of the Austrian empire, and into a city, we often see in those what to see in Vienna travel guides today.

 Walking along its many elegant pedestrian thoroughfares, particularly in and around the first district, there was not a single moment when I did not find myself awestruck by its ever-impressive architecture.
 Whether in the historic city centre, in the traditional wine taverns or on the other side of the Danube — its many contemporary and historic buildings coexist in a strikingly innovative manner.